ARE LEGUMES PALEO?

 Hot dogs are to ballgames like popcorn is to movies.
 Enough with the standardized test references, but seriously, who hasn’t snuggled up to their date with a bowl of popcorn in hand?
 Today Alisa at paleoinpdx covers this American standard.
 Keep the requests coming!
-We welcome your submissions here and via the Is It Paleo mobile app.
+We welcome your submissions here.
 Without further adieu enter Alisa:

 Whether it’s buttered, full of caramel, salty, savory or sweet, popcorn all starts the same – as a kernel.
 This crunchy snack food is a whole grain corn product grown extensively in the United States.
 The kernels are known for their ability to “pop,” under pressure, hence the name, popcorn.
 Many people believe the kernels come from dried corn, but contrary to popular belief, it grows naturally this way.
 It comes from a different variety of corn scientifically known as, Zea mays everta.